Medically reviewed on Feb 24, 2019

 Verteporfin: Photosensitizing Agents may enhance the photosensitizing effect of Verteporfin.
 Monitor therapy

-≤1% (Limited to important or life-threatening): Acne flares, angioedema (gel), application site pain (gel), conjunctivitis, contact dermatitis, dermatitis, eczema, eyelid edema, facial edema (gel), lip swelling (gel), rash (cream/gel), skin discoloration
+≤1%, postmarketing, and/or case reports: Acne flare, angioedema (gel), application site pain (gel), conjunctivitis, contact dermatitis, dermatitis, eczema, eyelid edema, facial edema (gel), skin discoloration, skin rash (cream/gel), swelling of lips (gel)

 Concerns related to adverse effects: